DavidLMS/learnmcp-xapi/CONTRIBUTING.md

 1. Make sure your code follows the style guide and passes linting with `pylint`.
 2. Write tests for any new functionality you add, especially for MCP tools and xAPI statement handling.
 3. Ensure all tests pass before submitting a pull request.
-4. Test your changes with a real LRS (LRS SQL is recommended for development).
+4. Test your changes with a real LRS (LRS SQL plugin is recommended for development).
 5. Document any changes to APIs, MCP tools, or core functionality.
 6. Update the README.md if you add new features or change configuration options.
 7. Submit your pull request, providing a clear and descriptive title and description of your changes.